 Implications for Requirements Engineering

-Understanding intelligence enriches our approach to requirements engineering.
+Understanding intelligence enriches our approach to requirements engineering and IT business analyst.
 By viewing requirements through the lens of intelligence, we can better appreciate their complexity and ensure they truly meet user needs.

 Conclusion

-In conclusion, intelligence serves as a metaphor for the multifaceted nature of requirements engineering.
+In conclusion, intelligence serves as a metaphor for the multifaceted nature of requirements engineering and IT business analysis.
 By embracing diverse perspectives and continuously refining our methods, we can enhance our ability to deliver successful projects.